jpetitcolas/jpetitcolas.github.com/_posts/2017-01-13-using-https-with-custom-domain-name-on-github-pages.md

 ---
 layout: post
 title: "Using HTTPs with Custom Domain Name on GitHub Pages"
+excerpt: "GitHub supports HTTPs natively, but only for <code>github.io</code> domain names.
+It doesn't work with custom domain names.
+Fortunately, CloudFlare, a free (for basic needs) DNS/CDN, provides a solution to use HTTPs any domain.
+Here is a step-by-step tutorial to secure your own GitHub Pages."
 illustration: "/img/posts/octocat.png"
+illustration_thumbnail: "/img/posts/octocat.png"
 illustration_title: "GutHub Octocat, by Side-7"
 illustration_link: "http://www.deviantart.com/art/GutHub-Octocat-215728549"
 ---